rdfjs/N3.js/README.md

 ```
 The above string represents the string _This word is "quoted"!_,
 even though the correct Turtle syntax for that is `"This word is \"quoted\"!"`
-N3.js thus always parses literals, but adds quotes to differentiate from URIs:
+N3.js thus always parses literals, but adds quotes to differentiate from IRIs:
 ``` js
 new N3.Parser().parse('<a> <b> "This word is \\"quoted\\"!".', console.log);
 // { subject: 'a', predicate: 'b', object: '"This word is "quoted"!"' }